 |Liaison for Homeless Children Duties||

-Review the information provided at www.isbe.net/homeless/default.htm in order to become aware of the resources and training materials provided by the Illinois State Board of Education with regard to the education of homeless children.
+Review the information provided at www.isbe.net/homeless/default.htm to become aware of the resources and training materials provided by the Illinois State Board of Education with regard to the education of homeless children.
+See

-Ensure that homeless children are identified by school personnel and through coordinated activities with other entities and agencies.
+Ensure that homeless children and youths are identified by school personnel and through coordinated activities with other entities and agencies.
 42 U.S.C. §11432(g)(6)(A)(i).

-Ensure that homeless families and children receive educational services for which they are eligible and make referrals to health, mental health, dental, and other appropriate services.
+Ensure that homeless families, children and youths receive educational services for which they are eligible and make referrals to health care, mental health, dental, and other appropriate services.
 42 U.S.C. §11432(g)(6)(A)(iii).

 Inform parent(s)/guardian(s) of educational and related opportunities available to their child or ward, and provide them with meaningful opportunities to participate in their child or ward’s education.
 42 U.S.C. §11432(g)(6)(A)(iv).

-Disseminate public notice of the educational rights of homeless students in the location where homeless children receive services (such as schools, family shelters, and soup kitchens).
+Disseminate public notice of the educational rights of homeless children and youths in the location where they receive services (such as schools, family shelters, and soup kitchens).
 42 U.S.C. §11432(g)(6)(A)(v).

 a.
-Ensure the child is immediately admitted to the school in which enrollment is sought, pending resolution of the dispute;
+Ensure the child/youth is immediately admitted to the school in which enrollment is sought, pending resolution of the dispute;

 b.
-Provide the homeless child’s parent/guardian with a written explanation of the school’s decision regarding school selection or enrollment, including their rights to appeal the decision;
+Provide the homeless child/youth’s parent/guardian with a written explanation of the school’s decision regarding school selection or enrollment, including their rights to appeal the decision;

 c.
 Complete the dispute resolution process as expeditiously as possible; and